Anish-shakya/60-Days-of-SQL/README.md

 - Paging is splitting data into (approximately) equal chunks.
 - NTILE is a window function that takes as input n, then splits the data into n approximately equal pages.

-- NTILE is to split the data into thirds or quartiles.
+- NTILE is to split the data into thirds or quartiles....

 ![Alt text](Assets/day37of60.png)